 The AIS-EHT1 Micro End Hall Thruster is the first official thruster line in the AIS-ADAMANT Series, and represents the newest and most advanced propulsion development yet at Applied Ion Systems, specifically designed for low-cost smaller Cubesats.
 The AIS-EHT1 leverages extreme scaling and modularity to provide the smallest form-factor and lowest cost Hall thruster technology on the market to date.
-With the unique propellant selection of Adamantane, a solid hydrocarbon diamandoid that exhibits direct sublimation at low temperatures, coupled with the AIS-SFDS Sublimation Fuel Delivery System, pressurized feed and valving are eliminated from the Hall thruster design.
+With the unique propellant selection of Adamantane, a solid hydrocarbon diamandoid that exhibits direct sublimation at low temperatures, coupled with the AIS-SFDS Sublimation Fuel Delivery System, pressurized feed and complex valving are eliminated from the Hall thruster design.

 - System Type: Micro End Hall Thruster